martinleguennec/Protocol_SMS_CrossCultural/README.md

 Each participant's data will be stored in CSV format with the following naming convention:
 `participantID_Pref__trialNb.csv`

+## eLabFTW Integration

+The codebas includes optional integration with eLabFTW through its API.
+This functionality allows direct data transfer to eLabFTW but is not required to run the experiment.
+To disable this feature, simply remove the `api.elab.py` file and the related function calls in the notebooks.

+If you wish to use the eLabFTW integration:

+1. Create a `.env` file in the root directory
+2. Add the following variables to the `.env` file:
+	- `ELAB_API_KEY`: Your eLabFTW API key
+	- `ELAB_API_URL`: Your eLabFTW instance URL

 ## Contact

 For questions about the experiment or codebase, please contact [Your Contact Information]